Adding Table of Contents for Long Forms

 In our example, the HTML form field ID is 14 and our form ID is 1279.
 This means our CSS will only be applied to this specific form and field ID.

-If you need help finding where your form and fields IDs are, check out this tutorial.
+If you need help finding where your form and field IDs are, check out this tutorial.

 Add the code to your form through the HTML form field to create your table of contents

-And that’s all you need to easily create a table of contents at the beginning of your long form!
-Would you like to also learn how to create an internal use field you can use to filter your entries?
-Take a look at our tutorial on How to Add a Filterable Field to a Form for Internal Use.
+Next, would you like to create an internal field you can use to filter your entries?
+Take a look at our tutorial on adding a filterable field to a form for internal use.